Applications for the position of Maine Game Warden are closed at this time.

 - Whitewater Specialist

 The Maine Warden Service has a proud history that dates back to 1880.
 At the core of our bureau’s history stand the men and women who perform our important work.
 It is of critical importance that we continue to take great care in selecting new game wardens.
 We must select an individual who can take on the inherent dangers of the job while representing the State of Maine as a courteous, genuine, consummate professional.
-In the coming months, we will again be looking for that candidate who has the appropriate skill sets, practical experience, and attitude to be a positive, productive employee.
+When the next hiring opportunity becomes available, we will again look for that candidate who has the appropriate skill sets, practical experience, and attitude to be a positive, productive employee.
 What are the skill sets and experience required?

 The foundation by which a good candidate is built can be summed up quickly; a hardworking, positive, good person with a will to succeed in all he/she does.
 Beyond that is the need to find candidates who have good life experience, sound judgment, and a strong moral character.
 Peel back the layers further and that person must have a strong understanding of the outdoors to include hunting and fishing, recreational vehicles, and the desire to work outdoors in a law enforcement role.
 Although not a requirement, some candidates chose to go to college.
 Degree types range from law enforcement to more generic studies such as business, biology, or psychology.